 The INV information is typically based on highway agency records for the construction project.
 The information may not represent specific conditions found at the portion of the project selected for monitoring.
 The information does not necessarily represent design values.
-The exception to this general rule is that the coordinate data are based on measurements taken by the LTPP program using global positioning system receivers.

 For SPS-3 and -4 projects that include a co-located GPS test section at the project site, information for the SPS project in the INV tables is coded to the GPS test section.
 The SPS_GPS_LINK table contains a mapping of SPS projects to data stored under the linked GPS test section.